neams-th-coe/cardinal/doc/content/tutorials/restart_nek_moose.md

 # Creating NekRS checkpoint files

-NekRS checkpoint file output is controlled using the `writeControl` and `writeInterval` parameters in the .par file.
+NekRS checkpoint file output is controlled using the `writeControl` and `writeInterval` parameters in the `.par` file.
-The .par example below only writes a single checkpoint file at the end of the simulation.
+The `.par` example below, for instance, writes a single checkpoint file at the end of the simulation.
+More fine-grained control can be achieved by using a smaller `writeInterval`.

 !listing /tutorials/restart_nek_and_moose/create_checkpoints/pyramid.par